ruc-datalab/DADER/README.md

 - Folder "train/" contains the implementation of six representative alignment.
 - Folder "metrics/" contains some statistical metrics for discrepancy-based methods.
 - Folder "data/" contains the datasets in our paper.
+- Folder "scripts/" contains the scripts to run the experiments.